walkowskis/punktacja_sprawdzianu/README.md

+# Test score helper
-# Simple program for pupils and teachers helping to set a test score range.
+Simple program for pupils and teachers helping to set a test score range.